gsri-18/BEE-102-2025-Assignment/Q4-Writing Viterbi Algorithm for the Primer/README.md

 ---

-# 🧬 Viterbi Algorithm for Nature Primer (3 Marks)
+# Viterbi Algorithm for Nature Primer (3 Marks)

 This project implements the **Viterbi algorithm** for a simplified **Hidden Markov Model (HMM)** based on the *Nature Primer* exercise.
 The aim is to decode a DNA sequence into its most probable biological annotation — **Exon (E)**, **Splice Site (5)**, or **Intron (I)** — using the principles of probabilistic modeling.

 ---

-## 📌 Task Objectives
+## Task Objectives

 This assignment involves three main components:

-1. **🧱 Define the HMM structure**: States, observations, transition and emission probabilities.
+1. **Define the HMM structure**: States, observations, transition and emission probabilities.
-2. **🔍 Calculate the log-probability** of a known state path emitting a specific observed DNA sequence.
+2. **Calculate the log-probability** of a known state path emitting a specific observed DNA sequence.
-3. **🧠 Implement the Viterbi algorithm** to infer the most probable path for any DNA input sequence.
+3. **Implement the Viterbi algorithm** to infer the most probable path for any DNA input sequence.

 ---

-## 🧠 Model Architecture
+## Model Architecture

 ### Hidden States
 - `E`: Exon